Apple Spread Betting - Spread Betting on US Shares

 Your Profit / loss = £117.80 profit

-If the Apple stock weakened, against your expectations, then you could close your position to stop any further losses.
+If the Apple shares decreased, contrary to your expectations, then you might choose to close your spread bet in order to limit your losses.

 Your Profit / loss = (Closing Price - Opening Price) x stake